Click the "Google Translate" button at the very bottom of this page to translate the contents of this page to your preferred language.

 Reach Your Teach

-The Common Core State Standards (CCSS) will begin to be implemented this school year.
-The VES staff worked diligently over the summer to plan and prepare for a positive transition to these new educational requirements.
-More information on the CCSS will be made available on this website as the year progresses.
-In the meantime, click here to learn more about the CCSS at each grade level.
+The California State standards are being fully implemented this school year.
+The VES staff has worked diligently over the last two years to plan and prepare for these new educational requirements.
+Click here to learn more about the California State Standards at each grade level.

 escrip!
 An easy way to support VES!